JuanVqz/macvim-theme/ICON_NOTE.md

 - **Size**: 128x128 pixels (recommended)
 - **Format**: PNG
-- **Content**: A square icon representing the MacVim theme
+- **Content**: A square icon representing the MacVim Classic theme

 ## Creating an Icon

 You can:
 1. Create a simple icon using any image editor
-2. Use a MacVim-inspired design
+2. Use a MacVim Classic-inspired design
 3. Keep it simple and recognizable

 The icon will be displayed in the VS Code Marketplace and in the Extensions view.